microsoftgraph/msgraph-sample-rubyrailsapp/Demos/03-add-aad-auth/README.md

 Replace `YOUR APP ID HERE` with the application ID from the Application Registration Portal, and replace `YOUR APP SECRET HERE` with the password you generated.

-> **Tip:** If you're using source control such as git, now would be a good time to exclude the `oauth_environment_variables.rb` file from source control to avoid inadvertently leaking your app ID and password.
+> **Important:** If you're using source control such as git, now would be a good time to exclude the `oauth_environment_variables.rb` file from source control to avoid inadvertently leaking your app ID and password.

 Now add code to load this file if it's present.
 Open the `./config/environment.rb` file and add the following code before the `Rails.application.initialize!` line.